digitalnsw/research-help/consent/index.md

 ## Get involved

 If you would like to work with us on this project, please get in touch!
 We’re also looking for people who can help us test the forms with more citizens and build out the clauses for different research scenarios.
-We can be contacted at: <a href="mailto:digital@finance.nsw.gov.au?subject=Consent in research">digital@finance.nsw.gov.au</a>.
+We can be contacted at <a href="mailto:digital@finance.nsw.gov.au?subject=Consent in research">digital@finance.nsw.gov.au</a>.
 <p>&nbsp;</p>.